prendradjaja/advent-of-code-2024/README.md

 - [C template]: Read and parse a file line-by-line with `fopen()`, `fgets()`, `strcspn()`
 - Day 3: Read a file character-by-character with `getc()`
 - Day 5: Read a file with a fixed number of "paragraphs"
+- Day 10: Read a file character-by-character into a 2D grid
 - Day 25: Read a file with an unknown number of "paragraphs"

 Integer types: